-New GTAs in the departments of Communication Studies, French & Italian, English, and Geology complete the online tutorial above but attend an approved alternative, in-person orientation provided by their department instead of the conference and follow-up session offered by the Center for Teaching Excellence.
-GTAs in all other departments must complete all three requirements described above in addition to any departmental training sessions required by their hiring departments.
+- GTAs in some departments are exempt from the CTE Remote Conference and the New GTA Follow-up Session (described below).
+New GTAs in the departments of Communication Studies, French & Italian, English, and Geology should complete the Policy Tutorial above but complete an approved alternative orientation provided by their department instead of the CTE Remote Conference and New GTA Follow-up Session offered by the Center for Teaching Excellence.
+GTAs in all other departments must complete all three requirements (Policy Tutorial, Remote Conference, and Follow-up Session) in addition to any departmental training sessions required by their hiring departments.
 In either case, students must complete their mandatory training by the end of their second full month of working as GTAs.
+See the table below for requirements of departments that have exemptions.